 Above: Flown by the U.S. Navy from 1974 to 2006, the Grumman F-14 Tomcat was a fighter-interceptor designed to cut off Russian bombers and anti-ship missiles long before they could strike U.S. assets.
 Today, drone interceptors fill the same role, just on a smaller scale.

 Both types of interceptor drone have major advantages over other tools used for drone mitigation.
 Later articles in this series will dive into specifics, explaining how drone interceptors stack up to each of the alternatives.
 But, in case you want to weigh the pros and cons of interceptor drones right now, here’s a list of reasons to consider them.

 Long Range and Autonomy

 Range and readiness are among the worst limitations of other drone mitigators.
-Many devices, such as EMP/HPM anti-drone guns, have to be used within spitting distance of the target.
+Many devices, such as anti-drone jammer guns, have to be used within spitting distance of the target.
 To be clear, that isn’t a problem in and of itself.
 The problem is that they need to be carried by a human who can’t possibly reach the target fast enough, let alone aim at it with heroic precision.